fossasia/yaydoc/README.md

     docurl: yaydoc.fossasia.org
 ```

-Currently Yaydoc only supports publishing to ghpages.
-More publishers to be added soon.
+Currently Yaydoc supports publishing to ghpages and heroku.

 ## Travis Configuration
 Add the following content to the `.travis.yml` file in the root directory of your repository.